AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

     ![](assets/simulate-test-button-email.png)

-1. From the **[!UICONTROL Mode]** drop-down list, choose **Test profiles** to target fictitious recipients that will receive the test email or SMS delivery.
+1. From the **[!UICONTROL Mode]** drop-down list, choose **[!UICONTROL Test profiles]** to target fictitious recipients that will receive the test email or SMS delivery.

+    ![](assets/simulate-profile-mode.png)

 1. If you have already selected profiles to [preview the message](preview-content.md) in the content simulation screen, those profiles are pre-selected as test recipients.
 You can clear your selection and/or add additional recipients using the **[!UICONTROL Add test profile(s)]** button.

-    ![](assets/simulate-profile-mode.png)

     >[!NOTE]
     >